dedis/popstellar/be1-go/README.md

 ### WebSockets
 Maybe we should consider using websocket secure (websocket over TLS) instead of "standards" websocket (over TCP).
-It would prevent from MitM attacks, as we currently don't offer data privacy.
+It would protect from MitM attacks, as we currently don't offer data privacy.